Music and the Arts

 The Choir of St Hilda's College, Oxford

-Our Assistant Conductor and Accompanist is Tom Carr, one of St Hilda’s second-year musicians, is our new Assistant Conductor.
+Our Assistant Conductor and Accompanist is Tom Carr, one of St Hilda’s third-year musicians, is our Assistant Conductor.
 Rehearsals are in the JdP every Thursday from 5.30pm until 6.45pm, followed by a free meal and wine in the college dining room.
 No audition is necessary and all are welcome to come and sing.

 The College Orchestra and other ensembles